appcelerator-archive/amp/examples/websocket/README.md

     $ ./deploy.sh

-The app will be serving a websocket at [http://ws.websocket.local.atomiq.io/](http://ws.websocket.local.atomiq.io/) And a web interface at [http://web.websocket.local.atomiq.io/](http://web.websocket.local.atomiq.io/)
+The app will be serving a websocket at [http://ws.websocket.local.atomiq.io/](http://ws.websocket.local.atomiq.io/) and a web interface at [http://web.websocket.local.atomiq.io/](http://web.websocket.local.atomiq.io/)

 Test using